Puyo Puyo: Esports

 Puyo Puyo was approved as an esports game by the Japanese esports Union in March 2018.
 The first esports tournament for the game was held during Sega Fest 2018 from April 14 to April 15 of the same year.

 In September 2024, Sega announced the Puyo Puyo GLOBAL RANKING SERIES, a series of Puyo only Puyo Puyo Tetris 2 tournaments with the aim of expanding competitive Puyo Puyo outside of Japan.
 The winner of the series would get a paid trip to Japan to participate in the Puyo Puyo Grand Prix Final, which is a Puyo Puyo esport tournament licensed by Sega; as well as a cash prize and a uniform.
 This is notable as it is the first set of events where players outside of Japan could compete in Sega's esport tournaments.

 The following year, Sega announced the Puyo Puyo GLOBAL RANKING SERIES 2025.
 This expands upon the previous format by awarding "Global Points" based upon how well players perform on three types of tournaments.
 The first type involves four tournaments hosted and ran by Sega.
 The second type are four tournaments hosted and ran by Ascension, an international Puyo Puyo community.
 The last type are tournaments ran by overseas communities.
 The rankings are made of two divisions based on if the player is in Japan ("Japan Region") or not ("Other Region").
 The top 2 players in Japan will be invited to the Puyo Puyo Grand Prix Final; while the top twelve players outside of Japan compete in one last tournament, where the top two winners will be invited to the Puyo Puyo Grand Prix Final.
 Both Sega and Ascension tournaments are ran on the Steam version of Puyo Puyo Tetris 2, while community tournaments are ran on the Switch or Steam versions of either Puyo Puyo Tetris 2 or Puyo Puyo Champions.

 Sales

 Sega Sammy reported in 2022 that the sum of games sold, downloads of free-to-play titles, registered IDs totaled 37.7 million.
 This figure does not account for units sold prior to Sega's acquisition of the series, but the series' sales numbers without the free-to-play titles and registered IDs totals to at least over 10 million, including games from the Compile era of the series.

 Other media

 For the franchise's 24th anniversary, a stage play adaptation titled Puyo Puyo On Stage ran from May 2–6, 2015, in Japan.
+In Japan there is a manju treat that looks like one of the Puyos from the games that was called Puyoman.
+Which was released in 1995 according to the Game Gear version of Madou Monogatari III and was made until Compile shut down on 2003.
+However Sega started to sell a recreation of Puyoman in 2023 now under the rebranded name of Puyo Puyo Manjyu likely due to D4 owning the Puyoman name.